Measurement of the $Z$ boson production cross-section in proton-lead collisions at $\sqrt{s_\mathrm{NN}}=8.16\,\mathrm{TeV}$: Results and discussion

 \section{Results and discussion}

 The total fiducial cross-section of \Zmumu production in forward and backward collisions is measured to be

 where the first uncertainty is statistical, the second is systematic and the third is due to the uncertainty in the luminosity determination.
-Because of the different \zrapstar acceptances between forward and backward collisions, an additional acceptance requirement of $1.5<\zrapstar<4.0$ for forward collisions and $-4.0<\zrapstar<-2.5$ for backward collisions is applied on top of the fiducial volume.
+As a result of the different muon rapidity acceptances between forward and backward collisions, the \zrapstar coverage is also different.
+An additional acceptance requirement of $1.5<\zrapstar<4.0$ for forward collisions and $-4.0<\zrapstar<-2.5$ for backward collisions is applied on top of the fiducial volume.

 Figure~\ref{fig:fid-cross-section-result} shows the measured results compared to the \powheg calculations using the CTEQ6.1 proton PDF set, EPPS16 nPDF and nCTEQ15 nPDF sets.
 For forward collisions, the measured value agrees with theoretical predictions with a much smaller uncertainty, which indicates a strong constraining power to the theoretical modelling of the nPDFs.
-For backward collisions, the measured value is slightly higher but statistically compatible with the theory predictions.
+For backward collisions, the measured value is slightly higher but statistically compatible with the theory predictions (difference below 2$\sigma$).
 This trend was also observed in the previous result at $\sqsnn=5.02\tev$~\cite{LHCb-PAPER-2014-022}.

 The measured differential fiducial cross-sections as a function of \zrapstar are shown in Figure~\ref{fig:cross-section-zrap} for forward and backward collisions, together with the \powheg calculations with CTEQ6.1, EPPS16 and nCTEQ15 (n)PDF sets.
 For forward collisions, the measured values show good agreement with the \powheg calculations, with a smaller uncertainty for the two intervals of $2.0<\zrapstar<3.0$ compared to the theoretical calculations, which can be used to further constrain the nPDFs.
-For backward collisions, the uncertainty of the measurement is larger than that of the \powheg calculation, and the measured central value is higher than the prediction especially for the $-3.5 <\zrapstar <-3.0$ interval.
+For backward collisions, the uncertainty of the measurement is larger than that of the \powheg calculation, and the measured central value is higher than the prediction especially for the $-3.5 <\zrapstar <-3.0$ interval by about 2$\sigma$.
 However, the measurement and calculation are compatible within uncertainties.